What law about services animals applies to my business?

 Service Animals and Small Business Videos

-The ADA National Network is composed of several regional centers across the country.
-Region 8, the Rocky Mountain ADA Center, has created several videos about service animals.
+The Rocky Mountain ADA Center has created several videos about service animals.
 They are short videos that answer specific service animal questions.
-You can see all of them here.
 There are two that address specific questions small businesses may have.